stephen shibley, land artist

 I am a land artist and labyrinth builder working within both public and private sector environments.
 My life journey has led me to explore the labyrinth as an inclusive expression, with its varied form and function, of the uniquely circuitous path to discovering one’s center, or creative core.
 My company logo embodies this journey.
 I design and build labyrinths that inspires transformation and harmony in our communities through reflection, play, celebration, and discovery.

 I became involved with Labyrinth Network Northwest (LNN) and was active on the Governing Circle from 2007 -2011.
 In the global community I have served on The Labyrinth Society’s (TLS) Board of Directors from 2011 – 2015 and continue to be an active member.
+In 2018 I was a founding member of the Liminal Space Society, a network of Oregon creatives who wanted to explore threshold experiences to invite re-enchantment of self and community.

 When the opportunity arises I enjoy playing volleyball, canoeing and paddleboarding, mountain biking, hiking and camping.
 I have a bountiful edible garden and love going to Portland Timbers and Thorns soccer games with my family and friends.